quixio/quix-cli/docs/yaml-reference/pipeline-descriptor.md

 - **Mutual Exclusivity:** You cannot specify both `application`/`version` and `image` in the same deployment definition.
 Choose one approach depending on your use case.
 - **Image References:** Ensure your Docker image reference includes the repository and tag (e.g., `custom-repo/my-service:1.2.3`).
 - **Compatibility:** Direct Docker image deployments provide greater flexibility, especially for non-standardized applications or third-party containers.

-### Managed Deployments

-Managed deployments (`deploymentType: Managed`) provide additional configuration capabilities for fully managed services.
-These deployments:

-- Support flexible configuration through the `configuration` section
-- Can accept both single values and arrays for configuration parameters
-- Are optimized for production environments with built-in scaling and monitoring
-- May have specific requirements defined by the managed service provider

-See more details in the [Managed Services Documentation](../../quix-cloud/managed-services/overview.md).

-### Plugin System

-The plugin system allows deployments to provide enhanced user interface capabilities:

-- **Embedded Views:** Enable custom UI components directly within the deployment interface
-- **Sidebar Integration:** Add custom sidebar items with configurable labels, icons, and ordering
-- **Enhanced Monitoring:** Provide specialized monitoring and management interfaces for specific deployment types

-See more details in the [Plugin Documentation](../../quix-cloud/managed-services/plugin.md).

-### Workspace Targeting

-Use the `workspaceIds` property to deploy applications to specific workspaces:

-- Supports multiple workspace targeting for multi-tenant deployments
-- Enables environment-specific deployments (development, staging, production)
-- Provides workspace-level isolation and resource management

 ### 3. Topics